Cosmological constant: History

+The cosmological constant was originally introduced in Einstein's 1917 paper entitled Cosmological considerations in the General Theory of Relativity.
 Einstein included the cosmological constant as a term in his field equations for general relativity because he was dissatisfied that otherwise his equations did not allow for a static universe: gravity would cause a universe that was initially non-expanding to contract.
 To counteract this possibility, Einstein added the cosmological constant.
+However, Einstein was not happy about adding this cosmological term.
+He later stated that "Since I introduced this term, I had always a bad conscience. ...
+I am unable to believe that such an ugly thing is actually realized in nature".
+Einstein's static universe is unstable against matter density perturbations.
+Furthermore, without the cosmological constant Einstein could have found the expansion of the universe before Hubble's observations.

-However, soon after Einstein developed his static theory, observations by Edwin Hubble indicated that the universe appears to be expanding; this was consistent with a cosmological solution to the original general relativity equations that had been found by the mathematician Friedmann, working on the Einstein equations of general relativity.
-Einstein reportedly referred to his failure to accept the validation of his equations—when they had predicted the expansion of the universe in theory, before it was demonstrated in observation of the cosmological redshift—as his "biggest blunder".
+In 1929, not long after Einstein developed his static theory, observations by Edwin Hubble indicated that the universe appears to be expanding; this was consistent with a cosmological solution to the original general relativity equations that had been found by the mathematician Alexander Friedmann, working on the Einstein equations of general relativity.
+Einstein reportedly referred to his failure to accept the validation of his equations—when they had predicted the expansion of the universe in theory, before it was demonstrated in observation of the cosmological redshift—as his "biggest blunder" (according to George Gamow).

 It transpired that adding the cosmological constant to Einstein's equations does not lead to a static universe at equilibrium because the equilibrium is unstable: if the universe expands slightly, then the expansion releases vacuum energy, which causes yet more expansion.
 Likewise, a universe that contracts slightly will continue contracting.